-- H. Behavioral problems symptoms due to cognitive impairment and depressive disorders such as: - i.
-Wandering due to cognitive impairments; - ii.
-Verbal disruptiveness; - iii.
-Physical aggression; - iv.
-Verbal aggression or physical abusiveness; or - v.
-Inappropriate behavior (when it can be properly managed in the community setting). - 2.
-Category II: (One or more conditions from both Category I and II) - A. Need for teaching and counseling related to a disease process, disability, diet, or medication. - B. Adaptive programs: re-training the applicant or CAP/DA beneficiary to reach his or her maximum potential (such as bowel and bladder training or restorative feeding); documentation must report the purpose of the applicant or CAP/DA beneficiary's participation in the program and document the applicant or CAP beneficiary's progress. - C. Factors to consider along with the applicant or CAP/DA beneficiary's medical needs are psychosocial determinants of health such as: - Acute psychological symptoms (these symptoms and the need for appropriate services and supervision must have been documented by physician's orders and progress notes or by nursing or therapy notes); - ii.
-Age; - iii.
-Length of stay in current placement; - iv.
-Location and condition of spouse or primary caregiver; - v.
-Proximity and availability of social support; or - vi.
-Effect of transfer on individual, understanding that there can always be, to a greater or lesser degree, some trauma with transfer (proper and timely discharge planning helps alleviate the fear and worry of transfer).

-Consumer-directed care allows the CAP/DA beneficiary a choice of service providers; therefore, supervision of a registered nurse or licensed practical nurse; and other personnel working under the direct supervision of a registered nurse or licensed practical nurse is not a requirement.
+H. havioral problems symptoms due to cognitive impairment and pressive disorders such as: i.
+Wandering due to cognitive impairments; ii.
+Verbal disruptiveness; iii.
+Physical aggression; iv.
+Verbal aggression or physical abusiveness; or v.
+Inappropriate behavior (when it can be properly managed in the community setting).
+2. Category II: (One or more conditions from both Category I and II) A. ed for teaching and counseling related to a disease process, ability, diet, or medication.
+B. to i trai pui the aptive programs: re-training the applicant or CAP/DA beneficiary reach his or her maximum potential (such as bowel and bladder ining or restorative feeding); documentation must report the pose of the applicant or CAP/DA beneficiary's participation in program and document the applicant or CAP beneficiary's ogress.
+C. Factors to consider along with the applicant or C. ber neficiary's medical needs are psychosocial determinants of health i.
+Acute psychological symptoms (these symptoms and the need for appropriate services and supervision must have been documented by physician's orders and progress notes or by nursing or therapy notes); ii.
+Age; iii.
+Length of stay in current placement; iv.
+Location and condition of spouse or primary caregiver; v.
+Proximity and availability of social support; or vi.
+Effect of transfer on individual, understanding that there can always be, to a greater or lesser degree, some trauma with transfer (proper and timely discharge planning helps alleviate the fear and worry of transfer). se lie su ervic cens iperv mer-directed care allows the CAP/DA beneficiary a choice of e providers; therefore, supervision of a registered nurse or ed practical nurse; and other personnel working under the direct vision of a registered nurse or licensed practical nurse is not a ement.